-I am adding this to conclude the discussion above, and which summarizes my wishes and desires for the future:
+I am adding this on June 27, 2022, to conclude the discussion above, and which summarizes my wishes and desires for the future:

 I have decided in consultation with Liz and one of my doctors that "Voluntary Withholding of Food and Drink" is at this time my preferred method for EOL.
 I have decided that this is my preferred method as long as I do not suffer significant pain and suffering and am sedated during the process.
 We will be making a video documenting these wishes and that I wish to be sedated throughout this process for minimal pain and suffering.
 I also reserve the right to change this decision if and when appropriate as determined by me in consultation with Liz Dunn.

 I am adding this addendum on November 28 to indicate that I no longer prefer the withholding of Food and Drink option above; I would like it to be quick, effective, and final.
 We do not agree on that, and I do not know how this will be resolved.
 In intend to prevail, since it is my life.

 Here is a copy of the document written and produced by me regarding my intentions: